 Adding to this, the rise of 3D printing is likely to lead to re-invention of many old products, as well as the introduction of extraordinary new innovations.
 I believe 3D printing, is on track to move beyond a mere emerging technology into a truly transformative one.

 Over the next twelve months, it is extremely important for an organisation to challenge traditional thinking and look in unexpected places for hidden opportunities to streamline and add momentum to their business.
 We are so much beyond the hype but there are still a large number of things that have to be realized.

-CXOToday: Can you highlight Xerox’s business roadmap for 2018.
+CXOToday: Can you highlight Xerox’s business roadmap for the next 12-18 months.